michalmalik/pvm/README.md

 ##### define

 Currently, defines are limited for each .asm file.
-The limit is defined in asm.c -> DEFINES_LIMIT.
+The limit is defined in asm.c -> **DEFINES_LIMIT**.
-Don't forget that's for EACH file.

 ###### data.asm
 ```